sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/TensorRanks-TensorShapes.md

-# Tensor Ranks, Shapes and Type:
+# Tensor Ranks and Tensor Shapes:

-a.
 TensorFlow programs use a tensor data structure to represent all data.
-b.
 You can think of a TensorFlow tensor as an n-dimensional array or list.
-c.
 A tensor has a static type and dynamic dimensions.

 ### Rank
-a.
 In the TensorFlow system, tensors are described by a unit of dimensionality known as Rank.
-b.
 Tensor rank is the number of dimensions of the tensor.
-c.
 For example, consider the following table:

  ---------------------------------------------------------------------------------------------------------
 | Rank  | Math Entity                      | Python Example                                               |